scala-subscript/koans/README.md

 1. Clone the repository: `git clone https://github.com/scala-subscript/koans.git`, go to its root and run `./release 1.0.0`.
 You'll get a release zip file under your `distribution` directory.
 Unzip it somewhere and `cd` to that folder.
 2. Go to the root directory: `cd koans`
 3. Open the SBT console: `sbt`
-4. Run the koans from SBT console: `test-only PathToEnlightenment`
+4. Run the koans from SBT console: `koans`

 You'll see all your completed koans colored in green and the koan suite to be worked on colored in red:
 ```